rithmschool/intermediate_javascript/unit-02/08-introduction-to-d3.md

 The `d3.select` method is sort of analogous to the vanilla JavaScript `document.querySelector` method, in that both accept a string corresponding to a CSS selector, and both just search until they find a single element matching the selector.
 If you'd like to find all elements matching the selector, you should use `d3.selectAll` (analogous to `document.querySelectorAll`).

 If you look at `firstSelection` in the console, you'll see that it's got a structure we haven't seen before: it's an object constructed from the native d3 `Selection` function, and it has two properties: `_groups` and `_parents`.
-The underscore in front of these names indicates that they are intended to be *private* - if you find yourself accessing these properties directly, you're probably using d3 incorrectly.
+The underscore in front of these names indicates that they are intended to be *private*; if you find yourself accessing these properties directly, you're probably using d3 incorrectly.
 For example, if you want to pass from the d3 selection object to the HTML element, you can call the `.nodes` method, which will return to you an array of the HTML elements:

 ```javascript
 firstSelection.nodes()[0]; // this should return the h1 element on the page.